 (f) the names and signatures of the persons who delivered the sample to the drugs analyst.

-[Regulation 7 inserted in Gazette 7 Feb 2017 p.
+[Regulation 7 inserted: Gazette 7 Feb 2017 p.
 1174-5.]

 8. Manufacturer’s instructions (s.
 72(1a))

 (1) A police officer may have regard to any manufacturer’s instructions in an approved device’s packaging if the prescribed steps in regulation 5 do not appear to fully describe the steps required for that particular testing device.